pdfcrowd/pdfcrowd-nodejs/README.md

 ### Helpers

+These functions return a callback object that can be passed to the methods above.

     saveToFile(fileName)

-Returns a callback object that saves the generated PDF to a file *fileName*.
+Saves the generated PDF to a file.

     sendHttpResponse(response [,disposition])

-Returns a callback object that sends the generated PDF in a HTTP [response](http://nodejs.org/docs/latest/api/http.html#http.ServerResponse). *dispostion* can be `"attachment"` (default) or `"inline"`.
+Sends the generated PDF in a HTTP [response](http://nodejs.org/docs/latest/api/http.html#http.ServerResponse). *dispostion* can be `"attachment"` (default) or `"inline"`.